viamrobotics/docs/docs/how-tos/hello-world-module.md

 ## Implement the API methods

-Edit the stub files to implement your test script in a way that works with the camera and sensor APIs:
+Edit the stub files to add the logic from your test script in a way that works with the camera and sensor APIs:

 {{< tabs >}}
 {{% tab name="Python" %}}